synapse-ai-labs/synapse-api/README.md

-# SynapseAPI - Vector Embeddings using Cloudflare's Vectorize and OpenAI
+# SynapseAPI - Serverless Vector Embeddings API using Cloudflare's Vectorize and OpenAI

 ## Overview
 This is a Cloudflare Worker with OpenAPI 3.1 using [itty-router-openapi](https://github.com/cloudflare/itty-router-openapi).